JayeMcC/LaravelTest/README.md

 I use an ubuntu dockerised dev environment to keep the experience consistent across machines.
-- To run, open docker desktop and vscode
+- To run, open Docker Desktop and VSCode
-- In vscode, open the repo, hit F1, and select "Dev containers: Rebuild and Reopen in Container" to spin up a local dev environment
+- In VSCode, open the repo, hit F1, and select "Dev containers: Rebuild and Reopen in Container" to spin up a local dev environment
 - On Windows this will require enabling WSL

 This will set up and run the queue worker, the DB, and the site itself.
-To manually dispatch the welcome email job run the following:
+To manually dispatch the welcome email job run the following command:
 ```
 php artisan email:send-welcome {user_id}
 ```